Nimoslaw20/bets-assessment/README.md

     Steps to Test:
       - After login.
-      - On the products page, observe the page for product
+      - On the products page, observe the page for products
       - Check for product name, description, image and price.